abhiabhi0/obsidan-programmerCave/Interview Prep/Kafka.md

 3. **Replication and Failover**:
     - In case of a broker failure, followers can take over as the leader of a partition.
     - ZooKeeper helps manage leader election and failover processes.

-### Summary

-Kafka’s architecture is designed for scalability, fault tolerance, and high-throughput data ingestion and processing.
-It leverages a distributed system model with multiple brokers, topics, and partitions, ensuring efficient data distribution and replication.
-Kafka’s ecosystem, including Kafka Connect and Kafka Streams, extends its capabilities, making it a powerful tool for building real-time data pipelines and stream processing applications.